C4T4P1LL4/Digital-Alchemical-Grimoire/153APHORISMS.md

 # Digital-Alchemical-Grimoire
 a Collection of Resources for Alchemists

+Compilers Comment: Yes some of the aphorisms are not complete unto themselves but this is the text that I have converted for Github here.

 ### 153 Chymical Aphorisms

 These 153 alchemical aphorisms were published, together with the 157 alchemical canons, in Franciscus Mercurius